theblueskies/LockChecker/README.md

 2a.
 Fire it up on the terminal: python helper_locker.py 2b.
 On another tab of the terminal run: ./lock_checker.py 2c.
-You should get the output of "file2.txt"
+You should get the output of the relative path of "file2.txt" (Eg: YouAsUser/Documents/LockChecker/TestData/file2.txt")

 HOW TO RUN THE LOCK CHECKER